Aubin65/Top14_Database/README.md

 * LNR ([link](https://www.lnr.fr/))
 * LGM ([link](https://lagrandemelee.midi-olympique.fr/))

 All Rugby was used to create the general information about the player (Age, height, weight).
-It leads to the creation of the players collection in the MongoDB.
+It leads to the creation of the players collection in the MongoDB database.

 LNR and LGM were used to create the other collections with more specific statistics taking into account the match.

 ## <b> Installation </b>